 - DevOps Tools – Tools you’d use in the commission of these principles.
 In the DevOps world there’s been an explosion of tools in release (jenkins, travis, teamcity), configuration management (puppet, chef, ansible, cfengine), orchestration (zookeeper, noah, mesos), monitoring, virtualization and containerization (AWS, OpenStack, vagrant, docker) and many more.
 While, as with Agile, it’s incorrect to say a tool is “a DevOps tool” in the sense that it will magically bring you DevOps, there are certainly specific tools being developed with the express goal of facilitating the above principles, methods, and practices, and a holistic understanding of DevOps should incorporate this layer.

-In the end, DevOps is a little tricky to define, just like its big brother Agile.
+In the end, DevOps is a little tricky to define, just like its older brother Agile.
 But it’s worth doing.
 When left at the pure philosophy level, both can seem like empty mom-and-apple-pie statements, subject to the criticism “You’re just telling me ‘do my job better,’ duh…” But conversely, just the practices without the higher level guidance turn into a cargo cult.
 “I do what this Scrum book says so I’m doing Agile” is like “I’m using Chef so I’m DevOps right?”
 To be a successful Agile or DevOps practitioner is to understand all the layers that explain what it is, what it might be, and what a given implementation might contain or not contain.
 In the end, what DevOps hopes to bring to Agile is the understanding and practice that software isn’t done until it’s successfully delivered to a user and meets their expectations around availability, performance, and pace of change.